arn1313/mock-restaurant/README.md

-# mock-restaurant
+# Restaurant Website Mockup
-Mock up of a basic restaurant site
+This is a basic restaurant website built for practice and potential portfolio work.

+## Purpose of App

+## Team Members